VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   For each published port of a task, a single target is generated.
 If a task has no published ports, a target per task is created using the port parameter defined in the SD configuration.

-  Available meta labels for `role: tasks`:
+  Available meta labels for `role: tasks` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_dockerswarm_container_label_<labelname>`: each label of the container
   * `__meta_dockerswarm_task_id`: the id of the task